Double Dynamite: Production

 The film was developed as The Pasadena Story.
-It was based on a story by Leo Rosten which Michael Curtiz purchased.
+It is based on a story written by Leo Rosten that Michael Curtiz had purchased.
 Curtiz hired Mel Shavelson to write the script.
-In February 1948 Curtiz sold the story and script to Signet Productions, Irving Cummings' production company.
-They tried to arrange release through Columbia.
+In February 1948, Curtiz sold the story and script to Signet Productions, Irving Cummings' production company, and they tried to arrange release through Columbia.
+Signet eventually secured financing with RKO Pictures.
+It was Cummings' first directorial effort since 1944, as he had been ill, but it was also the last film that Cummings directed.